LAW 458 : Legal Ethics

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

-Students have suggested in their feedback that only those who have done both Parts II and III should attempt this course noting that the course content is more tailored to students who are close to completing their degree and are about to enter the legal profession.
+Students have suggested in their feedback that only those who have done both Parts II AND III should take this course because its relevance is more tailored to students who are familiar with principles of contract, tort and equity and who are close to completing their degree and are about to enter the legal profession.

 Academic Integrity